Confession: I used to hate looking at this picture.

 The world may have uprooted you but YOU still exist.

-It’s a process.
+Yes, it’s still a process.
 I know those words grate on people in times of need because in those times all you want is for someone to tell you EXACTLY how much longer you’re going to feel like shit.

 But no one can do that for you.
 And there’s no way of knowing what’s going to happen next.
 The dust is still settling around you.
 And when it settles, you still won’t know exactly what to do because EVERYTHING has changed.